dlab-berkeley/Stata-Fundamentals/README.md

 1. **Download & Install Stata**: To download the installation materials, please visit the [Stata website](https://download.stata.com).
 The credentials you need to enter will be emailed to you prior to the start of the workshop.
 For assistance with installation, you may view the [Stata installation guide](https://www.stata.com/install-guide).

 2. **Install the Stata License**: The Stata license will be provided to you in your calendar invitation once your register for the workshop.
+If you currently have Stata installed, you do not need to reinstall Stata.
+However, if you would like to use the trial license we are providing for Stata17MP, feel free to install it.

+Please do not share this license and note that the license is a trial and will expire later next month.

 3. **Download the Workshop Materials:** The workshop materials can be obtained from this GitHub repository.
     * Click the green "Code" button in the top right of the repository information.